-Kirkland’s EvergreenHealth, where outbreak was first identified in February, gets first vaccinations
+Kirkland’s EvergreenHealth, where coronavirus outbreak was first identified in February, gets first vaccinations

-It was 299 days ago that they found the virus at EvergreenHealth in Kirkland.
+KIRKLAND — It was 299 days ago that they found the virus at EvergreenHealth in Kirkland.

 They followed a doctor’s hunch, ordered a test they thought was a long shot and in doing so identified the first outbreak in the nation of the mysterious disease that would become known as COVID-19, setting off a cascade of events none could have predicted.